 - When looking closely at the processes we found steps where system support offers much higher benefit than for others and we preferred such steps first.

-(2) build the system up and scale it later
+(2) Build the system up and scale it later

 First we started with the walking skeleton then added as little as it needs to make users efficient, customers happy, and everybody safe enough.
-Then we started with a limited set of sports events and processes we supported and are now starting to enlarge the application of our software system.
+Then we started with a limited set of sports events and processes we supported and are now starting to the application of our software system.

 This was really one of the insights of this project.
 We looked at each process and each sports events we intended to support, continuously refined the initial selection and built as little as we dared to.
 We took care that this little felt and smelt good and provided a slim, functional, fast and good-looking user interface!
-So while there is just the functionality needed, this functionality is very good to use.
+So while there is just the functionality needed, this functionality is great to use.
 Once we had the functionality ready for a first, simple sports event, we rolled it out and then scaled to other sport events and more processes.

 - Ask your users and let them do what they are supposed to do with your product, observe them and learn what you need to add (compare with these articles: killing or curing and user story shopping).

-(3) really finish the stories, completely
+(3) Really finish stories, completely

 This means: tested and documented code.
 Not on the dev’s machines, on the test system at least.
 It also means automated tests, manual tests and deployments.
 It especially means clean and designed code, no warnings from compilers, style checkers and such tools.
 It means code reviews done, and up to date team mates.
 It definitely means that you’re definition of done is fully achieved.